luiarthur/crimes/conclusions.md

 Using a (Bayesian) logistic regression, a model was fit to data provided by [Mother Jones' Investigation][1].
 The response is whether the offender purchased his weapons for the shooting legally (Y/N).
-The predictor is whether the offender had prior signs of mental illness.
+The predictor is whether the offender had prior signs of mental illness(Y/N).
 An intercept term is added to the predictor to account for bias.

-Results from the analysis show that the difference in proportion of legal gun-purchases by someone with prior signs of mental health issues is 17% (-0.4%, 34.5%) higher than that of someone with no prior signs of mental health issues.
+Results from the analysis show that of the offenders in the mass-shootings, the proportion of legal gun-purchases by someone with prior signs of mental health issues is 17% (-0.4%, 34.5%) higher than that of someone with no prior signs of mental health issues.
 That is if those with prior mental health issues were identified and refused fire-arms, 17% of the shootings may have been prevented or resulted in fewer fatalities.

 [1]: https://docs.google.com/spreadsheets/d/1XV4mZi3gYDgwx5PrLwqqHTUlHkwkV-6uy_yeJh3X46o/edit#gid=0